Introduction

 5. Materialize

-Materialize is a responsive front-end framework based on Material Design by Google, offering a clean and modern aesthetic.
+Materialize is based on Google's Material Design, providing a clean and modern aesthetic.

 Feature | Description | Example |